aurorasmiles/WorldGuardDocs/source/permissions.rst

 Per-Region Commands
 ~~~~~~~~~~~~~~~~~~~

-The following commands support a base permission (such as ``worldguard.region.redefine``), but also allow you to use specific permissions that only apply if a player is an owner or member of a region:
+The following commands support a base permission (such as ``worldguard.region.redefine``), but also allow you to use specific permissions that only apply if a player is an owner or member of a region (note that an owner is also a member):

 * ``worldguard.region.redefine.own.<region name>``
 * ``worldguard.region.redefine.member.<region name>``